Alhajahmed/README/README.md

-# [Ahmed Alhajahmed]'s Notes
+# Ahmed Alhajahmed's Notes

-# H1 Summary
+# Summary

-This repository contains all of the notes taken by Ahmed Alhajahmed for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Ahmed](https://github.com/Alhajahmed) for the Lighthouse Labs Web Development Bootcamp.